This is part of a series of posts about getting set up on Facebook Timeline for Pages.

 7) Put your Timeline together.
 Have featured tabs made that highlight your assets and provide engaging content like video.
 One tab could also serve as your resume.
 Make sure that one provides a contact form.
 Then add in all of your Milestones, complete with photos.

-8) Run a Facebook ad campaign.
+8) Run a Facebook ad The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve..
 Target the type of people who you want to discover you.
 Send them either to your Timeline or a video that introduces yourself.
 Make sure that contacting you is easy.

 9) Bask in being discovered.